kkoscielniak/digital-garden/knowledge/regexp.md

 They are pretty hard to maintain:

-> If you'll use regular expression to solve a problem, you'll have two problems.
+> If you'll use regular expression to solve a problem, [you'll have two problems](https://blog.codinghorror.com/regular-expressions-now-you-have-two-problems/).

 Regular expressions are case-sensitive by default.

-We need to keep in mind the special characters, like `.`. (metacharacters).
+We need to keep in mind the special characters, like `.` (metacharacters).

 It's generally better to re-use the regular expressions available over the Internet, as they are pretty tricky to write and maintain.
 The bugs in these are probably fixed by the community already.